 I know why the caged bird sings.

 The Caged Bird author sang for Studs, too.
-After he asked her about the blues, she described a certain kind of kind of song which she calls a “long meter hymn” or “moan.”
+After he asked her about the blues, she described a certain kind of song which she calls a “long meter hymn” or “moan.”
 These songs have “heavy content” with multiple layers of meaning.
 “Under the lyric itself,” she said, “is the deeper lyric.”

 Angelou is one of many authors to discuss the importance of double meanings in African American music.
 Frederick Douglass, in his autobiography Narrative of the Life of Frederick Douglass, wrote that enslaved people, “would sing, as a chorus, to words which to many would seem unmeaning jargon, but which, nevertheless, were full of meaning to themselves.
 I have sometimes thought that the mere hearing of those songs would do more to impress some minds with the horrible character of slavery, than the reading of whole volumes of philosophy on the subject could do.”